 If you're having a good experience with a coworking space, make sure to spread the word.
 Many of these spaces rely on getting people in through the doors to help them stay in business, so letting others know what you think, or promoting the space through your social networks online will do much toward that end.

-In the end, these are just general guidelines, as each coworking space will have their own set of unique ground rules established.
+In the end, these are just general guidelines, as each coworking space will have its own set of unique ground rules established.
 It might not be possible to remember all the rules of a particular shared space, but you can't go wrong if you are mindful and considerate of your fellow coworkers, and treat them as you'd like to be treated yourself.
 When done consistently over time, it'll go far in creating something that feels quite like a supportive community.